genomescan-bioinformatics/pacbam/README.md

 ```

 #### Single-nucleotide variants (SNVs) pileup
-Provides pileup information only for position with positive VAF, computed using the alternative base with highest read depth (if any);
+Provides pileup information only for position with positive VAF, computed using the alternative base with highest read depth (if any).

 ```
 chr	pos	ref	alt	A	C	G	T	af	cov